playmer/sdl_gpu_by_example/site/content/lessons/004_Uniform_Buffers.md

 ---
-title: Uniform Buffers (Example Done)
+title: Uniform Buffers
 description: More interesting rendering will require learning buffers, we'll begin with the simplest type to use, Uniform Buffers.
 template: lesson_template.html
+example_status: Finished
+chapter_status: Not Finished
 collections: ["lessons"]
 ---